Daniel Romalotti

 Daniel Romalotti is a fictional character on the CBS soap opera The Young and the Restless.
 The role has most notably been portrayed by Michael Graziadei since 2004.

-Daniel is the son of Phyllis Summers (Michelle Stafford, Gina Tognoni) and Danny Romalotti (Michael Damian), however a later storyline revealed that Daniel's biological father is a man named Brian Hamilton.
-Daniel's major storylines have included a love story and marriage with Lily Winters (Christel Khalil, Davetta Sherwood), of which their parents disapproved, as well as being married to Amber Moore (Adrienne Frantz).
+Daniel is the son of Phyllis Summers (Michelle Stafford/Sandra Nelson/Gina Tognoni) and Danny Romalotti (Michael Damian), however a later storyline revealed that Daniel's biological father is a man named Brian Hamilton.
+Daniel's major storylines have included a love story and marriage with Lily Winters (Christel Khalil/Davetta Sherwood), of which their parents disapproved, as well as being married to Amber Moore (Adrienne Frantz).
 Daniel fathered a child named Lucy after the mother, Daisy Carter (Yvonne Zima), raped Daniel.
-Other storylines include his strong friendship with Kevin Fisher (Greg Rikaart), the death of Cassie Newman (Camryn Grimes), and short-lived romances with Abby Newman (Marcy Rylan, Melissa Ordway) and Eden Baldwin (Jessica Heap).
+Other storylines include his strong friendship with Kevin Fisher (Greg Rikaart), the death of Cassie Newman (Camryn Grimes), and short-lived romances with Abby Newman (Marcy Rylan/Melissa Ordway) and Eden Baldwin (Jessica Heap).

+Graziadei's performance in the role received positive reviews from audiences and critics.
+He was nominated for the Daytime Emmy Award for Outstanding Younger Actor in a Drama Series in 2005 and 2006, and for Outstanding Supporting Actor in a Drama Series in 2025 and 2026.

 Casting

 Cam Gigandet's portrayal of Daniel was short-lived as he was let go shortly after his arrival.

 The character was first portrayed by twins Desiree and Hannah Wheel from 1994 to 1996, after which Michael McElroy took over the recurring role from 1996 to 1997.
 Chase MacKenzie Bebak portrayed Daniel from 1997 to 1998, followed by Roland Gibbons, who had a brief stint until the character was written out.

 Subsequently, the character was rapidly aged, with Cam Gigandet assuming the role on March 10, 2004.
 The actor was fired after only a few days, and he last aired as Daniel on May 6, 2004.
 The role was recast with Owen Beckman, but the actor was also fired soon after landing the role; as opposed to Gigandet, Beckman's scenes were deleted when Michael Graziadei was cast in the role, who debuted on May 10, 2004.
 In May 2009, Graziadei signed a new contract with the soap, but in 2012, he chose not to renew his contract.
 He made his last appearance on January 3, 2013.
 However, Graziadei later reprised the role for four episodes from July 30 to August 2, 2013, to help usher his onscreen mother, Michelle Stafford, out of the series.

 In July 2016, Entertainment Weekly reported that Graziadei would briefly return on August 25, 2016, coinciding with The Young and the Restlesss 11,000th episode.

 In September 2022, it was announced Graziadei would return; he returned on November 21 of the same year.